Setting Up MusicMaster On A New Machine posted on June 7th, 2010

 On the MusicMaster website you can get the basic recommendations for the hardware specs we suggest.

-For a more in depth rundown, visit the Support section of the MusicMaster website, you can also download (or direct your IT person to download) our “MusicMaster IT Guide” PDF which can be found in the MusicMaster/Windows-User Guides section.
+For a more in depth rundown, visit the Support and Downloads section of the MusicMaster website, you can also download (or direct your IT person to download) our “MusicMaster IT Guide” PDF which can be found in the MusicMaster User Guides section.
 Beginning on page 2 of the guide you will find minimum as well as optimal recommendations for the computer hardware itself, your internet connection, the operating system, and additional requirements.

 Run TOOLS-PURGE, before making your database backup.
 This utility removes extra space from your data that could cause your backup to be larger than it needs to be.
 Make certain that no other users are in the database(s) you are backing before you run this process.
 This will additionally have the benefit of speeding up your database.